dalesgit/wiki-vim/pages/easter-6-homily.md

 The country we came home to seems to have canceled the **neighbor** part of that.
 Or at least it understands "neighbor" in a narrow sense.
 Not the sense in which Jesus's parable of the **Good Samaritan** would clearly teach us.

 ### Camara
 In the early 80's I attended a national conference of *Pax Christi* -- "Peace of Christ" in English.
 One of the featured speakers was Bishop Helder Camara of Recife, Brazil.
 He was known to many of us a saintly figure who prominently cared and advocated for the poor in his city who lived in the slums -- *favelas* of his city.
 Many of us in the audience thought of him as a **living saint**.
 When he walked into the hall I was initially startled.
 He was a little tiny man.
 Maybe 5 feet.
 But when he walked up through the 100's in attendance, I had the distinct sense that he was Moses parting the waters of the Red Sea.
 And then he spoke.
-It was tinny high pitched voice.
+It was a tinny high pitched voice.
 Like a child's.
 But his message to us was thunderous.
 Like a prophet's.

 He said to us: